The Art Provider's FAQs

 Are the installers insured?

 We require installers to be insured with basic liability insurance.
-If the instaler is asked to deliver product, we will search for an installer with an auto-umbrella.
+If the instaler is asked to deliver product, we will search for an installer with insurance that has an auto-umbrella.

 Are the installers employees if AIN?